RatJuggler/developer-portfolio/README.md

 Content will be available at: `http://localhost:3000`

+### shared-resources

+This image is for building only.
+It creates a Maven base image with common dependencies installed along with the shared resources which can then used by the other Java image builds.

+Create the image with:

+    docker build -f shared-resources/Dockerfile -t shared-resources:local shared-resources

 ### portfolio-simple

 A Java instance for the simple static data Spring application.
+The shared-resources image is required.

-Create an image with:
+Create the image with:

     docker build -f portfolio-simple/Dockerfile --target builder-portfolio-simple -t builder-portfolio-simple:local simple-service docker build -f portfolio-simple/Dockerfile --target portfolio-simple -t portfolio-simple:test simple-service